OpenSig/opensig-btc/README.md

     -h, --help     output usage information
-    -p --publish   publishes the signature on the blockchain --to <to>      send to this label, public address, private key, wif or file --from <from>  send from this label, private key, wif or file --fee <fee>    use the given miner's fee
+    -p --publish   publishes the signature on the blockchain --to <to>      send to this label, public address, private key, WIF or file --from <from>  send from this label, private key, WIF or file --fee <fee>    use the given miner's fee
 ```
-`from`  Wallet key label, private key or wif of the address to spend from.  _(string containing a label, hex64 private key or WIF.
+`from`  Wallet key label, private key or WIF of the address to spend from.  _(string containing a label, hex64 private key or WIF.
 Also accepts a file)_.

-`to`   Wallet key label, public key, private key or wif of the address to send to.  _(string containing a label, public key, hex64 private key or WIF.
+`to`   Wallet key label, public key, private key or WIF of the address to send to.  _(string containing a label, public key, hex64 private key or WIF.
 Also accepts a file)_

 `amount`   Amount to spend in the transaction or "all" to empty the address.
 Defaults to 5430 satoshis. _(positive integer)_